 Self-Employed Health Insurance Deduction

-For federal purposes, you may be able to deduct amounts paid for health insurance for any child of yours who was under age 27 at the end of 2018.
+Note: For federal purposes, you may be able to deduct amounts paid for health insurance for any child of yours who was under age 27 at the end of 2022.
 However, for New Jersey purposes, you can deduct these amounts only if the child was your dependent.
-For more information, see Technical Advisory Memorandum TAM 2011-14
+For more information, see Technical Advisory Memorandum TAM 2011-14.

 Alimony and Separate Maintenance Payments

-You can deduct any court-ordered alimony or separate maintenance payments you made.
+You can deduct from gross income court-ordered alimony or separate maintenance payments you made.
 Do not deduct payments for child support.

 Qualified Conservation Contributions

-You can deduct any contribution you made for conservation purposes of a qualified real property interest in property located in New Jersey.
+You can deduct from gross income qualified conservation contributions you made, as defined in IRC Sec.
+170(h), of a qualified real property interest in property located in New Jersey.
 The deduction is the amount of the contribution allowed as a deduction in calculating your taxable income for federal purposes.

 Health Enterprise Zone Deduction